The Loss Of A Father.

 My oldest son (7 when he lost his Poppa), has taken my Dads death the hardest.
 He was the sunshine in his Poppa's life, right from birth.
 They look alike, they sound alike, its a spooky thing really.

-My youngest son was 3 months when Dad passed, it was his first Christmas Looking back at the last time Dad held my littlest man, I can see the guilt and unhappiness in his eyes over not being able to give my boys the Poppa he thought he needed to be.
+My youngest son was 3 months when Dad passed, it was his first Christmas Sad Looking back at the last time Dad held my littlest man, I can see the guilt and unhappiness in his eyes over not being able to give my boys the Poppa he thought he needed to be.

 At the moment, I just can't look at photos of him with them towards the end, as the look in his eyes is so sad.